DuckCreates/CNN_vs_Transformer_for_Image_Classification/README.md

 ### Requirements
 * Python 3.10
-* macOS with Apple Silicon for MPS -accelerated training
+* macOS with Apple Silicon(M4) for MPS -accelerated training

 ### Setup
 1. Create and activate a cobda environment: